-- Line managers must notify the ICT of any leavers or changes to staff roles so that access can be terminated or amended as appropriate. - All IT equipment and data, for example laptops and mobile devices including telephones, smartphones, USB memory devices and CDs/DVDs, must be returned to the ICT team.
+- All Line managers must notify the ICT team of any leavers or changes to staff roles (permanent, temporary or casuals) so that access can be terminated or amended as appropriate. - All IT equipment and data, for example laptops and mobile devices including telephones, smartphones, USB memory devices and CDs/DVDs, must be returned to the ICT team.